NVIDIA/trt-samples-for-hackathon-cn/cookbook/02-API/Layer/ConstantLayer/ConstantLayer.md

 + this feature is supported since TensorRT 8.6.

-+ Output data type must be set as trt.bool, or error information below will be received.
++ Data type of output tensor must be set as trt.bool, or error information below will be received.

 ```txt
 [TRT] [E] 4: [network.cpp::inferOutputTypes::2048] Error Code 4: Internal Error (Output tensor (Unnamed Layer* 0) [Constant]_output of type Float produced from output of incompatible type Bool)